dalemazza/sliver2modrewrite/README.md

 # sliver2modrewrite
 > Convert sliver's http-c2.json file to apache modrewrite
 ## Description
 This is a script that helps automate the process of converting sliver's http-c2 file to apache modrewrite format to allow use with a C2 redirector.
+The script takes into account sliver's procedural HTTP/S generation.
 ## How it works
 * Takes an argument of
   * http-c2